MyreMylar/pygame_gui/docs/source/theme_reference/theme_vertical_scroll_bar.rst

 --------------

 You can reference all three of the buttons that are sub elements of the scroll bar with a theming block id of 'vertical_scroll_bar.button'.
+You can reference both of the arrow buttons with the class_id: '@arrow_button'.
 You can also reference the three buttons individually by adding their object IDs:

  - 'vertical_scroll_bar.#top_button'
  - 'vertical_scroll_bar.#bottom_button'